More Skin Care Advice

 There are oils which can be very beneficial to irritated skin, including Lavender, Roman Chamomile and Geranium.
 A few drops of each can be added to a carrier oil (oil of Evening Primrose is particularly good for eczema) and applied after the bath or before bed at night.
 The oils of Frankincense and Rose are also good in the treatment of eczema but are not recommended for use on children under five.
 All our S.O.S products contain a perfect blend of essential oils for sensitive skin.

-Indications for some commonly used homeopathic remedies for eczema:
+Indications for some commonly used homoeopathic remedies for eczema:

 Acupressure